otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 time.
-For example, if the time is set to 15 minutes, messages received after 15 minutes are unreadable and undeniable, but an attacker must compromise the local keys within 15 minutes in order to read and tamper with the last message sent before that time.
+For example, if the time is set to 15 minutes, messages received after 15 minutes are unreadable and undeniable, but an attacker must compromise the local keys within 15 minutes in order to read and tamper with the last message sent before that time passes.
 If the time is set to one month, this allows the responder to reply within one month.
 However, if the device is compromised within one month, an attacker is able to read and tamper with the last message sent.

 #### Message formats